orbeon/orbeon-forms-doc/form-builder/field-level-encryption.md

 ### Changing the encryption password

-[SINCE Orbeon Forms 2025.1] You can change the field encryption password using the following procedure:
+[\[SINCE Orbeon Forms 2025.1\]](/release-notes/orbeon-forms-2025.1.md) You can change the field encryption password using the following procedure:

 1. Make a database backup.
 This is essential, as the following steps will re-encrypt all your data in place, which can result in data loss if something goes wrong during re-encryption.
 2. Set `oxf.fr.field-encryption.password.read-fallback` to the current value of `oxf.fr.field-encryption.password`.